After 20 years at Baylor, Scott Drew’s coaching tree is growing

-* Grant McCasland, North Texas — Having played at Baylor from 1995-99, McCasland (BBA ’99) was actually returning home when he joined Drew’s staff in 2011 after successful runs as head coach at Midland College and Midwestern State.
-He helped lead BU for five years before taking the head job at Arkansas State in 2016 and then at North Texas in 2017.
-He led the Mean Green to the NCAA tournament in 2021 and secured the program’s first-ever tournament win) and an NIT championship in 2023.
-Under his tutelage, UNT has won two Conference USA regular season titles (2020, 2022), and McCasland was named the 2020 Conference USA Coach of the Year honors.
+* Grant McCasland, Texas Tech — Having played at Baylor from 1995-99, McCasland (BBA ’99) was actually returning home when he joined Drew’s staff in 2011 after successful runs as head coach at Midland College and Midwestern State.
+He helped lead BU for five years before taking the head job at Arkansas State in 2016, then moving to North Texas in 2017.
+He led the Mean Green to the NCAA tournament in 2021 (securing the program’s first-ever tournament win) and an NIT championship in 2023.
+Under his tutelage, UNT won two Conference USA regular season titles (2020, 2022), and McCasland was named the 2020 Conference USA Coach of the Year honors.
 He was named Texas Tech’s new head coach on March 31, 2023.

-* Paul Mills, Oral Roberts — Mills joined Drew’s first staff in 2003 as the coordinator of basketball operations, then was promoted to assistant coach after Driscoll’s departure in 2009.
+* Paul Mills, Wichita State — Mills joined Drew’s first staff in 2003 as the coordinator of basketball operations, then was promoted to assistant coach after Driscoll’s departure in 2009.
 After eight years in that role, he was hired in May 2017 to lead the Oral Roberts Golden Eagles.
 Just four years later, Mills led ORU to the 2021 Summit League tournament title and a Cinderella run to the NCAA Sweet 16 — the deepest run for the Golden Eagles in nearly 50 years, just the second time in NCAA history that a 15 seed advanced to the round of 16.
 After winning the Summit League regular season and tournament titles in 2023, he was named head coach at Wichita State in March 2023.

-* Jerome Tang, head coach at Kansas State — Drew’s longest tenured assistant coach recently earned the first Power Five position of his former assistants, accepting the top job at Big 12-rival Kansas State after 19 seasons at Baylor (2003-22).
+* Jerome Tang, head coach at Kansas State — Drew’s longest tenured assistant coach earned the first Power Five position of his former assistants, accepting the top job at Big 12-rival Kansas State after 19 seasons at Baylor (2003-22).
 Tang was promoted to associate head coach at Baylor in 2017 as recognition of his role in building the BU program over the last two decades.
-His bittersweet departure sets up some added excitement for future meetings between the Bears and Wildcats, highlighted this season by a Jan.
-7 matchup in Waco and Feb.
-21 showdown in Manhattan.
+In his first season at KSU, Tang earned Big 12 Coach of the Year honors and led the Wildcats to the Elite Eight.

-If you’re keeping count, that’s seven conference titles, three NCAA appearances, one Sweet 16, and four conference coach of the year awards for Drew’s coaching tree — numbers that are only going to grow.
+If you’re keeping count, that’s nine conference titles, five NCAA appearances, two Sweet 16s, and five conference coach of the year awards for Drew’s coaching tree — numbers that are only going to grow.
 (And even that doesn’t include the dozens of former players and grad assistants who have gone on to establish careers in college and professional sports.)

 Sic ’em, Coaches Drew, Driscoll, McCasland, Mills and Tang!